815-215-7561 312-782-2453

 Let Us Help

 If you or your child have been injured by a dog bite, you should know that you can receive financial compensation for your lost income, medical bills, and pain and suffering.
-To speak with an experienced Rockford personal injury attorney from Mannarino & Brasfield, A Division of Schwartz Injury Law, call 815-215-7561 today.
+To speak with an experienced Rockford personal injury attorney from Mannarino & Brasfield, A Division of Schwartz Jambois, call 815-215-7561 today.

 Sources: